Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of North Carolina at Chapel Hill

-UNC requires all drone operations on campus to be approved by the Office of Environment, Health & Safety prior to flight.
-Kenan Memorial Stadium TFR applies during UNC football games and events.
+UNC requires all drone operations on campus to be approved by the Office of Environment, Health & Safety before flight.
+Stadium TFR applies during Kenan Memorial Stadium football games.

 YesOffice of Environment, Health & Safety — ehs@unc.edu